Straight Talk - Optimizing the Home Internet Purchase Journey

 Customers attempting to purchase Home Internet could not proceed because the existing Plan Details Page only supported the Refill journey.
 The redesigned experience introduced a new purchase path, enabling customers to verify service availability, add a service plan, and then select a compatible router.

-New: Added a “Are you new to Straight Talk?” option that launches real-time address qualification.
+New: Added a “Yes” option that launches real-time address qualification.

 Result: Eligible customers can verify availability and continue directly to router selection without leaving the purchase flow.